sst/guide/_chapters/frontend-workflow.md

 comments_id: frontend-workflow/192
 ---

-Now that we have our frontend deployed and configured, let's go over what our development workflow will look like.
+Now that we have our frontend deployments configured, let's go over what our development workflow will look like.

 ### Working in a Dev Branch